taylorsmcclure/process-memory-monitor/README.md

 ### Cleanup

-To clean up run `make clean_all`.
+To clean up, run `make clean_all`.
 Then `deactivate` to leave your python virtual env.

 ### Nice to haves